0xMordecai/docker-by-example/Docker-logging/cheatsheet.md

 So,we should use log drivers to export the logs into a particular place and store and persist it.

 # Logging drivers
+the following logging drivers are available:
+    • `none`: There are no logs available for the container, and therefore they are not stored anywhere.